Enable policy tracing

 Analyze the policy trace

-- To open the debug file generated by the policy trace, go to https://X.X.X.X:8082/policy.
+- Open the policy trace file going to the advanced URL https://<ProxyIP>:8082/policy.
 You should see policy trace you named in Step 11 above.

 - If you enabled the global policy trace option, the file will be called default_trace.html.